 Looking for Artemis alternatives and other FKK clubs in Berlin?

-Check out our useful guide to the top Berlin brothels.
+Check out our guide to the best Sex Services in Berlin.

 Have you been to FKK Artemis Berlin?
 What did you think of this mega-brothel?

 Is it worthy of the reputation — or was it a let down compared to some of Germany’s other sauna clubs?